dylanfisher/forest/README.md

 Blocks

+- [ ] more performant record saving when parsing block attributes
 - [ ] additional default content blocks, mainly image and/or gallery, maybe video and/or oEmbed
 - [ ] solution for color picker, date picker, map picker, etc. similar to ACF